rojo-rbx/rbx-dom/docs/patching-database.md

 # How to Fix a New Property Added by Roblox
 When Roblox introduces new properties, usually tools like Rojo can use them without any additional changes.
-Sometimes, though, properties are added with different names, multiple serialized forms, or aren't listed at all in the reflection dump that Roblox gives us.
+Sometimes, however, properties are added that have a different serialized name or that need to be modified with a special API in Lua.

-This document describes some common scenarios, and what work needs to happen to fix them.
+This document describes some common scenarios and the necessary steps to fix them.

 ## Roblox added a new property and it serializes with the expected name and type
 When Roblox introduces a new property, try saving a place or model in the XML format (rbxlx or rbxmx) and look for the property.